Ed is our Lead singer, the artist, the guy in charge (well, so he thinks).

 Ed started his singing journey in high school as Giuseppe in Gilbert and Sulivan's "The Gondoliers".
 Shortly after that, his best friend in school introduced him to Barbershop Harmony in his home town of St Catharines, Ontario, Canada.
 Thirty years later, and on the other side of the world, he is still singing.

-Ed moved from Vancouver BC to Christchurch in 1997 at which time he became the Musical Director of The Canterbury Plainsmen.
+Ed moved from Vancouver BC to Christchurch in 1997 at which time he became the Musical Director of The Canterbury Plainsmen where he helped them to 1st place in the National Barbershop Competition.
 Ed has also been a member of three NZABS champion quartets (Garden City Sound, Phoenix Rising and Over the Edge).
-He is also singing tenor in the Christchurch Pops Choir.
+He also sings tenor in The Vocal Collective .

-In his spare time Ed works as an Applications Consultant for Pacific Radiology Group.
+In his spare time Ed works as a Project Manager for Pacific Radiology Group, along with spending time with his lovely wife Loretta.

 David is our Tenor singer; that is, he sings most of the really high notes, often without the aid of tight underwear.